Binocular vision: Vergence-Lock Stereoscope

 The practice now is to cross the eye axes at a point in front of the stereogram in such a way that the left eye looks at the center of the right image and the right eye looks at the center of the left image.
-It helps to hold the point of a pencil at the intersection and focus your attention on this point, and then wait until the image becomes sharp and depth is perceived.
+It helps to hold the point of a pencil at the intersection and focus attention on this point, and then wait until the image becomes sharp and depth is perceived.

 Krol (1982, p.
 16-17) uses a piece of cardboard with a round or square recess instead of a pencil.
-This allows you tonot each eye only its own image.
+This allows each eye to only see its own image.
 Moreover, the hole helps to automatically converge correctly.

+History

+Alhazen (Ibn al-Haytham), an Arab scholar from the 11th century, was the first to propose that vision is possible because light reflects off objects and then enters the eye after which perceptions arise in the brain that are partly the result of activities of the observer, such as directing the eyes.
+In the 19th century, this idea was elaborated by Ewald Hering.
+He assumed that each eye saw direction (visual direction) and introduced the idea of a "cyclopean eye" for egocentric direction, as if we saw the world from a single central point between both eyes.
+Combined with the results of research on the horopter this can explain single and double images.
+The explanation of sensory fusion, in which two double images merge into one new image with a new direction, was only possible when nerve cells were found in the brain that become active when a specific direction is stimulated simultaneously in the left and right eyes.
+The perception of depth based on differences in the directions between both eyes (disparity) is discussed in a separate article, Stereopis.